Search This Blog

 South Place, Great Marlow

-South Place seems to have been first developed in the 1850s.
-It is one of those Marlow Streets that if you lived there your address was likely to be described in a bewildering variety of ways in its early days.
-If you believe your ancestor lived in South Place watch for them being stated as being in Mill Road (which is the road that South Place leads off), Strong Beer Acre (a vanished area of Marlow previously adjoining the location of South Place), Mill Lane, Platts Road (alternative early name for parts of Mill Road) or Marlow Fields.
+South Place is one of those Marlow Streets that if you lived there your address was likely to be described in a bewildering variety of ways in its early days.
+If you believe your ancestor lived in South Place watch for them being stated as being in Mill Road/Lane (which is the road that South Place leads off), Strong Beer Acre (a vanished area of Marlow previously adjoining the location of South Place), Mill Lane, Platts Road (alternative early name for parts of Mill Road) or Marlow Fields.
 Census records usually give South Place correctly but other records are very wayward.
 By the 1890s you should be alright with little variance of address to confuse things.

 The earliest residents of South Place lived on the edge of the then built up area of town.
 Once the nearby railway station arrived in the early 1870s development of the surrounding area picked up pace.
 The people of South Place however remained easily able to walk out onto open fields and down to the River Thames.